 Key Design Elements and Rationale.
 Our key design elements are grounded in six core beliefs supported by empirical research and the detailed study of successful urban schools across the country.2 Specifically, our key design elements are informed by the work being done in Uncommon Schools, Neighborhood Charter School of Harlem, and Brooke Charter Schools in Boston.
 The empirical research that principally guides our design comes from The 2011 Fryer Paper, which outlines the key drivers of academic achievement in urban charter schools: frequent teacher feedback, data to guide instruction, high-dosage small-group instruction, increased instructional time, and high academic and behavioral expectations.3 To reach our mission of placing all students on the path to college, all design elements are driven by these core beliefs.

 College Begins in Kindergarten.
-We believe that college preparation begins on the first day of kindergarten; it is our responsibility to provide all students with the knowledge, habits, and mindsets needed to be on the path to college beginning day one.4 True college preparation requires ample time for high-quality instruction.5 To ensure students are getting the instructional time they need, we provide an extended school day and year.6 Students will attend school for eight hours per day, two hours longer than the school day offered at district schools in our proposed community.
-This will result in 27 extra days of learning each school year.
-Our school calendar will be 186 days, 6 days more than that provided by local district schools.
-In total, including our extended day and year, students will be provided with more than 33 days of
+We believe that college preparation begins on the first day of kindergarten; it is our responsibility to provide all students with the knowledge, habits, and mindsets needed to be on the path to college beginning day one.4 True college preparation requires ample time for high-quality instruction.5 To ensure students are getting the instructional time they need, we provide an extended school day and year.6

 2 Through the Building Excellent Schools Fellowship, Lead Founder Cary Finnegan has studied nationally recognized, high achieving, urban charter schools such as Brooke in Boston, MA, North Star in Newark, NJ, South Bronx Classical (BES school) in Bronx, NY, Purpose Prep (BES school) in Nashville, TN, and Equitas Academy (BES school) in Los Angeles, CA. These schools, composed primarily of low-income, minority students, consistently score above local and state averages on state assessments.